fossasia/visdom/README.md

 Right now two callback events are supported:

-1. `close` - Triggers when a window is closed.
+1. `Close` - Triggers when a window is closed.
 Returns a dict with only the aforementioned fields.
-2. `keyPress` - Triggers when a key is pressed.
+2. `KeyPress` - Triggers when a key is pressed.
 Contains additional parameters:
     - `key` - A string representation of the key pressed (applying state modifiers such as SHIFT)
-    - `keyCode` - The javascript event keycode for the pressed key (no modifiers)
+    - `key_code` - The javascript event keycode for the pressed key (no modifiers)

 ### Environments
 <p align="center"><img align="center" src="https://user-images.githubusercontent.com/1276867/34618198-fc63976c-f20b-11e7-9c0d-060132fdb37e.png" width="300" /></p>